sharktide/restructuredpython/readme.md

 # reStructuredPython 0.7.0

 The all in one, new python.
-reStructuredPython aka 'rePython' is a version of python with javascript-like syntax for a cleaner, easier to read text that compiles into python.
+reStructuredPython aka 'rePython' is a superset of python with many new features, such as header files, similar to C and C++, Optional Javascript-like syntax with curly brackets {} around control loops, function chanining and more.
+All the features can be found in the syntax/feature guide of out documentation https://restructuredpython.readthedocs.io/en/latest/reference/Syntax_Guide.html

 To download the reStructuredPython compiler using the python package index: